“Your most unhappy customers are your greatest source of learning” ~ Bill Gates

 Customer Complaints Behaviour in Banks

 While both exit and voice can be used to measure a decline in an organization, voice is by nature more informative in that it also provides reasons for the decline.
-Exit alone only provides a warning sign of decline.
-Exit and voice combine to provide a better opportunity for feedback and criticism, exit can be reduced.
+Exit alone, only provides the warning sign of decline.
+Exit and voice combine to provide better opportunity for feedback and criticism, exit can be reduced.
 The general principle, therefore, is that the greater the availability of exit, the less likely voice will be used.

 Know your Customers’ Ladder of Loyalty